Munawwar/flex-grid/README.md

 f-hbox-xs          - Stack child items horizontally (the "main axis" for child items is now
                      the horizontal axis)
-f-flex-xs          - Stretch item along parent's main-axis
+f-flex-xs          - Stretch item along parent's main-axis f-auto-xs          - Fit item to inner content along parent's main-axis, except when there is
+                     no space available (making inner content overflow).

 f-main-start-xs    - Stack child items to the main-axis start f-main-center-xs   - Stack child items to the main-axis center